Take Back the Tracks

 Derby Lane, part of the historic old road between Derby and Manchester, traverses the elevated limestone plateau south east of Monyash.
 Although part of the route is sealed in the middle section it becomes a true grassy lane crossing a protected field with lead rakes and a barrow adjacent to it.
 Here trail bikes have damaged the vulnerable wetter ground with ruts over a wide area.
-The National Park Authority made a full-time permanent ban on all mechanically propelled vehicles in February 2017 on the grounds of amenity and natural beauty, recreation and the study of nature and the character of the route.
+The Peak District National Park Authority made a full-time permanent ban on all mechanically propelled vehicles in February 2017 on the grounds of amenity and natural beauty, recreation and the study of nature and the character of the route.

 We worked with Natural England, the Peak District National Park Authority and Sheffield City Council (SCC) to find ways to prevent further incursions and protect the land.
 As a result a team from Moors for the Future fenced off the area, installed access gates for walkers, repaired the battered ground and spread heather brashings.

 As a result the heather has begun to re-establish itself and the area is returning to something like its former glory.
 There was some concern that 4×4 users would simply move to a different part of the moor and, sure enough, some irresponsible drivers began to re-open an old track that skirted the bridge towards the Ringinglow end of the track.